uniqush/uniqush-push/examples/fcm-demo/README.md

 hand — use the copy button.
 Otherwise check that the service worker registered:
 DevTools → Application → Service Workers.

-**Nothing arrives, but uniqush reports success.** A 200 from FCM means *accepted for delivery*, not delivered.
-Check the browser tab isn't focused (foreground messages go to `onMessage`, and the demo logs those separately), and that the notification permission is still granted.
+**uniqush reports success but no notification appears.** A 200 from FCM means *accepted for delivery*, not delivered, so the next question is how far it got.
+Work down these three layers; each one rules out everything above it.

+1. **Did the browser receive it?** Look at the demo's own log.
+A push arriving while the tab is focused is reported as `(foreground, tab focused)`, and one arriving while it is not as `(background)`.
+Either line means the whole server path worked and only the display is in question.
+DevTools → Application → Push Messaging shows the same thing independently.

+2. **Did the service worker run?** DevTools → Application → Service Workers.
+   A worker that failed to install — a typo in `fcm-demo.json` breaks `/firebase-config.js`, which the worker imports — shows an error here, and its `onBackgroundMessage` never fires.

+3. **Did the notification display?** If the log shows the push arriving and nothing appears on screen, the message reached the browser and the operating system swallowed it.
+On Linux this is usually Chrome's *Use system notifications* setting with no notification daemon running; try toggling it at `chrome://flags/#enable-system-notifications`.
+Also check the site is not muted under `chrome://settings/content/notifications`, and that the desktop is not in a do-not-disturb mode.

 **`FCM rejected our credentials (HTTP 403)`.** Either the Cloud Messaging API (V1) is not enabled on the project, or `credentialsFile` points at the wrong